EHRI/docs/docs/administration/skos-ingest.rst

 SKOS Ingest
 ==========

-Users with the appropriate permissions can update a vocabulary by importing a RDF-XML SKOS file.
+Users with the administrator permissions can update a vocabulary by importing a RDF-XML SKOS file.
 On the right hand side of the vocabulary page you'll see this section of the sidebar:

 .. image:: images/skos-ingest-link.png